cznewt/infra-scraper/README.rst

 Configuration
 =============

-You provide separate configuration files for differt provider kinds.
+You provide separate configuration files for different kinds of provider.

 Kubernetes